Value of recently closed transactions

 National Hospitality Group Properties Available Now

 Investment specialists in Marcus & Millichap's National Hospitality Group (NHG) and National Golf and Resort Properties Group focus exclusively on providing investment advisory and transaction services for hospitality, lodging, resort and golf properties.
-The groups leverage Marcus & Millichap's network of more than 1,700 investment sales and financing professional specialists in offices nationwide and throughout Canada to expose properties to the largest possible pool of qualified investors.
+The groups leverage Marcus & Millichap's network of nearly 2,000 investment sales and financing professional specialists in offices nationwide and throughout Canada to expose properties to the largest possible pool of qualified investors.

 Video Message from Peter Nichols